 It replaces the Legal Practice Course (LPC), subject to transitional provisions.

-It is anticipated that many students will initially choose to take the traditional LPC route until the SQE becomes more established.
+It is anticipated that many students will choose to take the traditional LPC route in September 2022, while the SQE becomes more established.

-If you have not yet started a GDL/LLB you will have to take the SQE in order to qualify as a Solicitor.
+If you have not yet started an LLB or GDL, you will have to take the SQE in order to qualify as a Solicitor.

 Will The City Law School continue to run the LPC course?

-The City Law School will still be offering the LPC for the academic year 2022/23.
+The City Law School will still be offering the LPC in the academic year 2022/23, but this will be that last year that we offer the LPC.

 What do I have to do to study for the SQE?